fenago/deep-learning-for-nlp/Lab Guides/chapter_04/Lab_1.md

 model = Model(inputs=visible, outputs=hidden)
 ```

-Now that we know all of the key pieces of the Keras functional API, let’s work through
+Now that we know all of the key pieces of the Keras functional API, let's work through
 defining a suite of different models and build up some practice with it.
 Each example is
 executable and prints the structure and creates a diagram of the graph.
 I recommend doing
 this for your own models to make it clear what exactly you have defined.
 My hope is that